undeadgrishnackh/sw_craftsmanship_dojo/README.md

-The Software Craftsmanship Dojo
+# The Software Craftsmanship Dojo

-This project wants to foster the principle of the SW craftsmanship manifesto via the emerging technique of applying the martial art dojo into software development.
+This project wants to foster the principle of the ["SW craftsmanship manifesto"](https://manifesto.softwarecraftsmanship.org) via the emerging technique of applying the martial art dojo into software development.

 ---

-What is a martial art dojo?
+## What is a martial art dojo?

 A martial art dojo is a traditional training space where individuals learn and *practice* a martial arts.
 The term "dojo" originates from Japanese and translates to "place of the way" or "place of learning."
 In the dojo, martial arts practitioners engage in rigorous physical and mental training to develop their combat skills, discipline, and character.